Maximal Spaces for Approximation Rates in $\ell^1$-regularization: Introduction

 For $p<2$, and in particular for the case $p=1$ corresponding to \eqref{eq:Tik}, we were not able to prove the necessity of our assumptions.
-This was the starting point of the present work: We asked for maximal sets of solutions $x^{\dagger}$ for which the estimators \eqref{eq:Tik} converge at a given H\"older rate.
-In the context of statistical regression by wavelet shrinkage such maximal sets of signals for which a certain rate of convergence is achieved have been studied in detail (see \cite{CVKP:03}).
-In contrast to \cite{HM:19} the penalty term is imposed in sequence space rather than in function space, and our analysis is carried out in an abstract sequence space setting.
-Only at the end of this paper we introduce wavelet Besov norms and discuss the case that $\sum_{j\in \Lambda} \overline{r}_j |x_j| $ describes a $B^r_{1,1}$-norm.
+This was the starting point of the present work: We asked for maximal sets of solutions $x^\dagger$ for which the estimators \eqref{eq:Tik} converge at a given H\"older rate.} In the context of statistical regression by wavelet shrinkage \old{such }maximal sets of signals for which a certain rate of convergence is achieved have been studied in detail (see \cite{CVKP:03}). \old{In contrast to \cite{HM:19}, the penalty term is imposed in sequence space rather than in function space, and our analysis is carried out in an abstract sequence space setting.
+Only at the end of this paper we introduce wavelet Besov norms and discuss the case that $\sum_{j\in \Lambda} \wei r_j |x_j| $ describes a $B^r_{1,1}$-norm.}

-The basic assumption of our analysis is a two-sided Lipschitz condition for $F$ with respect to a weighted $\ell^2$-norm.
+\old{The basic assumption of our analysis is a two-sided Lipschitz condition for $F$ with respect to a weighted $\ell^2$-norm.
 For linear operators this is equivalent to the fact the $F$ is bounded and boundedly invertible from the weighted $\ell^2$-space to its image in $\Yspace$.
 As a main result we show that approximation rates can be equivalently characterized either by weak sequence spaces of solution or by variational source conditions.
-The latter conditions lead to convergence rates for noisy data as the noise level tends to $0$.
+The latter conditions lead to convergence rates for noisy data as the noise level tends to $0$.}

-We also analyze the case that $\sum_{j\in \Lambda} \overline{r}_j |x_j^{\dagger}|=\infty$, i.e.\ that the penalty term enforces the estimators $\xh$ to be smoother than the exact solution $x^{\dagger}$.
-Whereas oversmoothing in Hilbert scales has been analyzed in numerous papers (see, e.g., \cite{HM:17,natterer:84}), the literature on oversmoothing for more general variational regularization is sparse.
-One difficulty is that neither variational source conditions nor source conditions based on the range of the adjoint operator are applicable.
-The special case of diagonal operators in $l^1$ regularization has been discussed in \cite{GH:19}.
+In the oversmoothing case one difficulty is that neither variational source conditions nor source conditions based on the range of the adjoint operator are applicable.
+Whereas oversmoothing in Hilbert scales has been analyzed in numerous papers (see, e.g., \cite{HM:18,HP:19,natterer:84}), the literature on oversmoothing for more general variational regularization is sparse.
+The special case of diagonal operators in $\ell^1$-regularization has been discussed in \cite{GH:19}.
+In a very recent work, Chen, Hofmann \& Yousept \cite{CHY:21} have studied oversmoothing for finitely smoothing operators in scales of Banach spaces generated by sectorial operators.